 Billable Hours Requirements: Minimum of 32 hours per week or per current company policy.

-- Excellent time management skills: Understands how to allocate working day between billable hours and non billable hours, onsite (direct) and in‐office (indirect) supervision hours
+- Excellent time management skills: Understands how to allocate working days between billable hours and non-billable hours, onsite (direct) and in‐office (indirect) supervision hours.

-- Excellent interpersonal skills: Builds rapport with clients and with colleagues, and cultivates rapport between clinical team and client family
+- Excellent interpersonal skills: Builds rapport with clients and with colleagues, and cultivates rapport between the clinical team and client family.

 - Must be able to lift and carry clients with adaptive equipment.